oroinc/documentation/management_console/system/configuration/system/integrations/ms_exchange_settings.rst

 Configure the Integration with MS Exchange Server
 -------------------------------------------------

+.. note:: These settings are available globally and :ref:`per organization <admin-configuration-ms-exchange-org>`.

-To configure MS Exchange integration settings in your Oro application:
+To configure MS Exchange integration settings in your Oro application globally:

 1. Navigate to **System > Configuration > System Configuration > Integrations > MS Exchange**.